MetamediaTechnology/longdo-map-ios-framework/README.md

 ## Change log

+### Version 4.1.0
+* Support offline mode.
+(An internet connection is required the first time to check the API key and can be used offline for seven days after verification.)

 ### Version 4.0.8
 * Fix issue that prevent some bundle identifier with right API key to use framework.
 * Fix support for safe area.